ans-group/docs.ukfast.co.uk/source/windows/rdp/connecting.md

 Microsoft have also developed an RDP client for Apple MacOS,to form a connection using this tool, Please follow the below steps.

-Firstly, as with the IOS version of the App, you will need to download the app from the app store as below
+Firstly, as with the IOS version of the App, you will need to download the App from the App store as below

 ![RDP for Mac Appstore](files/connecting_MacOS/remotedesktopinstall.PNG)

-Once the app has been installed, you will need to launch it, to do this, open launchpad, and select it from the list of applications as below
+Once the App has been installed, you will need to launch it, to do this, open launchpad, and select it from the list of applications as below

 ![RDP Launchpad](files/connecting_MacOS/launchpad.PNG)